-While the 2016 Strategic Plan is nearing completion, efforts will likely continue into fiscal 2020 on the following strategic priorities:
+While the 2016 Strategic Plan is substantially complete, efforts will continue throughout fiscal 2020 on the following strategic priorities:

-- 1. Increasing the public's understanding of the Board by developing and implementing a strategic communications and outreach plan that meets both external stakeholder and internal member and employee needs. - 2.
+- 1. Increasing the public's understanding of the Board by implementing a strategic communications and outreach plan that meets both external stakeholder and internal member and employee needs. - 2.
 Heightening the efficiency and effectiveness of the Board by: - a.
 Maintaining a culture of continuous improvement. - b.
 Assessing staff roles and internal processes to promote service effectiveness and efficiencies. - 3.
 Fostering a positive and healthy workplace culture that strives to achieve excellence by: - a.
 Implementing effective internal communications. - b.
 Promoting cross-organizational relationship building at all levels to achieve greater teamwork and collaboration. - c.
 Continuing to review and improve human resource policies and practices. - 4.
 Strengthening the Board's capacity to innovate and adapt to the future by: - a.
 Continually advancing our knowledge about best practices; local, national and international trends and events; and how they impact matters and sectors within the Board's jurisdiction. - b.
-Providing training, education and professional development to all members and employees to ensure they have the required skills knowledge and understanding to effectively respond to changing regulatory and adjudicative environments.
+Providing training, education and professional development to all members and employees to ensure they have the required skills, knowledge, and understanding to effectively respond to changing regulatory and adjudicative environments.